unfoldingWord/uw-word-count/src/components/word-count-repo/DesignSpecification.md

 ### Display

-- Input: array of objects containing path and SHA
+- Input: array of objects containing path and SHA (*Actual implementations uses a Map, converted to an object*)
-- Output: display of totals and per-file counts
+- Output: display of totals

 Processing: display of counts

 1. Iterate thru all files (using SHA as item key in storage), aggregating all text
 2. Do a word count on aggregated text
 3. Show the word count totals
-4. Show per-file word count details
+4. Show per-file word count details (*Not implemented*)

 ## Requirements